canaanalan/canaan-rwa-playwright-migration/README.md

 The app uses lowdb with JSON files.
 Tests reseed the database frequently so each spec starts from known data.

 Because this is a shared local JSON database, Playwright API/UI suites use one worker in CI.
 That is intentional.
-Parallelism is great when the system supports it, shared mutable state isn't an ideal state for parallelization.
+Parallelism is great when the system supports it, shared mutable state isn't ideal for parallelization.

 ### Fixtures